digi-monkey/flycat-web/README.md

 # Flycat, A New Way to Exit Toxic Internet

-open social network built on [Nostr protocol](https://github.com/nostr-protocol/nips).
+Open social network built on [Nostr protocol](https://github.com/nostr-protocol/nips).

+## Lastest News

-Flycat 0.2.0 release 🎉🎉🎉
+Flycat v0.2.x release 🎉🎉🎉

+Curious what will be next?
+Checkout our [Real Time Roadmap](https://github.com/users/digi-monkey/projects/1/views/1?sortedBy%5Bdirection%5D=asc&sortedBy%5BcolumnId%5D=53966968)!

-We started to host a regular [design-call meeting](docs/develop.md#design-call) discussing the things to ship on flycat, it is fully open and anyone can participate.
-Recommend it as a great way to get involved!
+We also host a regular [design-call meeting](docs/develop.md#design-call) discussing the next things to ship on flycat, it is fully open and anyone can participate.
+Recommend it as a good way to get involved!

 ## Install